iamtrep/hubitat-dandanache/zigbee-pairing-helper-driver/README.md

    <img src="img/start-zigbee-pairing.png" style="width: 100%">

    At this moment, all Zigbee router devices in your mesh are in pairing mode, but we do not want this.
-We want just one specific device to be in pairing mode, so read on.
+We want only one specific device to be in pairing mode, so read on.

 1. In a new tab, go to the `Control Device` details page and, in the "Preferences" section, select the `Router Device` that you want to put in pairing mode (1), then click the "Save Preferences" button (2).